 The firmware marks the ASID of the guest as not runnable.
-Then, the firmware records that each CPU core on each of the CCXs that the guest was activated on requires a WBINVD followed by a single DF\FLUSH command to ensure that all unencrypted data in the caches are invalidated before reusing the ASID.
+Then the firmware records that each CPU core on each of the CCXs that the guest was activated on requires a WBINVD followed by a single DF\FLUSH command to ensure that all unencrypted data in the caches are invalidated before reusing the ASID.
 The firmware then transitions the page into a Firmware page.

-Table 51.
-Status Codes for SNP\DECOMMISSION
+Table 57.
+Status Codes for SNP DECOMMISSION

 Status Condition

 SUCCESS Successful completion.

 INVALID_PLATFORM_STATE The platform is not in the INIT state.

 INVALID_ADDRESS The address is not valid or is misaligned.

 INVALID_PARAM MBZ fields are not zero.

 INVALID_GUEST The guest is not valid.

-8.11 SNP\DF\FLUSH
+UPDATE_FAILED Update of the firmware internal state or a guest context page has failed.

+8.13 SNP DF FLUSH

-This command flushes SOC data buffers after CPU caches have been invalidated.
+This command flushes SoC data buffers after CPU caches have been invalidated.
 After a VM is decommissioned or exported, the hypervisor must execute a WBINVD on the cores that the previous guest was active on before invoking the SNP\DF\FLUSH command.
-The combination of WBINVD and SNP\DF\FLUSH ensures that all data associated with the previous guest is no longer in any CPU caches.
+The combination of WBINVD and SNP\DF\FLUSH ensures that all data associated with the previous guest are no longer in any CPU caches.

-None
+None.